-- Trade in the securities of Turners Automotive Group Limited (the Company), or - Advise or encourage or procure other persons, directly or indirectly, to trade or hold the Company's quoted financial products, or - Disclose the information to others knowing, or where the persons ought reasonably to know, that the other persons might trade in, quoted financial products in the Company, before that information is published or is otherwise reflected in the market prices.
+- Trade in the securities of Turners Automotive Group Limited (the Company); or - Advise or encourage or procure other persons, directly or indirectly, to trade or hold the Company's quoted financial products; or - Disclose the information to others knowing, or where the persons ought reasonably to know, that the other persons might trade in quoted financial products in the Company, before that information is published or is otherwise reflected in the market prices.
 This Code sets out in detail the New Zealand laws regarding insider trading and market manipulation.
 The Australian insider trading and market manipulation laws are not identical but they are similar.
+In this Code 'trade' includes buying or selling quoted financial products, or agreeing to do so, whether as principal or agent, but it does not include subscription for, or the issue of, new financial products.